ViniciosLugli/todo-list-example/README.md

 -   Password hashing with `bcrypt`.
 -   JSON serialization with `serde`.
 -   Containerization with Docker.
--   Unit tests for request handling.
+-   Unit tests for all modules.

 ## Architecture